Akhundzada Saif-ur-Rahman Mubarak

-Akhundzada Peer Saif ur Rahman Mubarak (آخوندزاده سيف الرحمان مبارك) also known as Mubarak Sahib (1925–2010) was a Sufi scholar of the Naqshbandi Mujaddadi Tariqa, the founder of the Silsila Naqshbandi Mujaddidi Saifia.
-He adhered to the Sunni Maturidi aqeedah (belief set) and practised the Hanafi school of Islam.
+Akhundzada Peer Saif ur Rahman Mubarak (آخوندزاده سيف الرحمان مبارك) also known as Mubarak Sahib (1925–2010) was a Sufi scholar of the Naqshbandi Tariqa, the founder of the Saifia sect.
+He adhered to the Hanafi school of thought (Madhhab), the Maturidi creed (Aqidah), the Naqshbandi order (Tariqa).

-He is known for the induction of Wajad (spiritual ecstasy) during gatherings of Zikr (Remembrance of God).
+He is known for the gatherings of Zikr (Remembrance of Allah) he has held.
 Through him many people have accepted Islam.
-His followers observe strict compliance with Sunnah, acquire activation of Lataif-e-sitta, and experience Wajad during Zikr.
+His followers observe strict compliance with Sunnah and practice Zikr regularly.

 Early life

 He was born in a small village named Baba Kalai, about 20 km from Jalalabad on Muharram 20, 1344 AH (August 10, 1925 CE).
 His father, Sufi Hafiz Qari Muhammad Sarfraz Khan, a disciple of Sheikh Haji Muhammad Amin, a sheikh from Qadiriyah sufi order.

 Education

-Akhundzada Saif ur Rahman Mubarak's basic education from his father included Qur'an study.
+Akhundzada Saif ur Rahman Mubarak's basic education from his father included Quran study.
 When he was 13 his mother died.
-For formal religious education, he moved to Peshawar in the early 1940s and stayed there for many years, gaining knowledge of Tafseer, Hadith, Usul-e-Fiqah, Aqaid and Tajweed.
+For formal religious education, he moved to Peshawar in the early 1940 and stayed there for many years, gaining knowledge of Tafseer, Hadith, Usul al-fiqa, Aqida and Tajwid.

 After completion of his education he returned to Afghanistan, living in Kunduz.
 He was allotted land by the Afghan Government in Archi.
 Akhundzada Saif ur Rahman Mubarak, now a religious scholar, constructed a mosque and himself became Imam and Khateeb of the mosque.
 He also started offering free Dars-e-Nizami courses to the students, both beginners and advanced.